 Things can get a little tricky when it comes to home insurance for foster carers.
 This is especially the case when it comes to making claims, particularly for intentional damage.
-Having the right home insurance is vital when it comes to having peace of mind.
+Having the right home insurance is vital for peace of mind.

 ‘Some years ago it became apparent that a child in placement was a fire starter.
 I contacted our then insurer to find out where we stood.
 This was because someone else I knew had had an issue with insurance in similar circumstances.
 I was told the insurer would be in touch.